tobyweston/blog/astro/src/content/blog/2012-08-11-oauth-and-http-part-i.md

 ---
-layout: post
-title: "FreeAgent, OAuth &amp; HTTP (Part I)"
+title: "FreeAgent, OAuth & HTTP (Part I)"
-series: FreeAgent OAuth
+series: "FreeAgent OAuth"
-pubDate: 2012-08-11 19:20
+pubDate: "2012-08-11"
-comments: true
-categories: java recipes
+categories: "java recipes"
-sidebar: false
 description: "Access FreeAgent OAuth from a desktop app has it's idiosyncrasies, the hardest part is covering the redirect part of the protocol.
 Find out how I did it here."
 keywords: "FreeAgent, OAuth, OAuth and FreeAgent, tutorial, scribe, java, google oauth"
 ---